Anyone who has seen me speak or has read my blog knows that there is a universal truth when it comes to creativity: we are all born creative.

 The more time your teams find to think, the more likely it is that they’ll be able to consistently generate creative ideas.
-And while modern business breeds a culture of busyness, as seen by the success of Lee’s Marvel Method, there are tools out there that can free up time to think.
+And while modern business breeds a culture of busyness, the success of Lee’s Marvel Method shows that there are tools out there that can free up time to think.

 Because as Stan Lee showed the world, when you find hacks to open up your creative thinking, you don’t just build a successful franchise.
 You build a successful universe.

 And that’s one superpower we all could use.